inscapist/terraform-k3s-private-cloud/k3s-private-cluster/README.md

 | --------- | ------- |
 | terraform | >= 0.14 |

+You need to install:

+- terraform
+- aws-cli and done `aws configure`

 ## How to use this?

 1. Run `terraform init` and `terraform apply` in one of the [examples](./examples)